-The cost of solar photovoltaic panels has dropped by 70 per cent since the UK government introduced the Feed-in Tariff scheme in 2010 and prices are expected to keep falling as technologies improve.
-In fact, the prices have become so affordable that the UK government has decided to close the Feed in Tariff scheme entirely in 2019.
+The cost of solar photovoltaic panels has dropped by 70 per cent since the UK government introduced the Feed-in Tariff scheme in 2010 and prices have been falling since.
+In fact, the prices have become so affordable that the UK government decided to close the Feed in Tariff scheme entirely in April 2019.

 While you needed some £20,000 to buy a 4kW solar PV installation in 2010, four years later the median cost for the same installation was £7,500.